-Type of Financial Asset Classification in terms of GRAP 104 Short-term Investment Deposits - Call Financial asset at amortised cost Bank Balances and Cash Financial asset at amortised cost Non-Current Investments Financial asset at fair value Consumer Debtors Financial asset at amortised cost Other Debtors Financial asset at amortised cost Investments in Fixed Deposits Financial asset at amortised cost
+Classification in terms of GRAP 104 Financial Asset at amortised cost Financial Asset at amortised cost Financial Asset at fair value Financial Asset at amortised cost Financial Asset at amortised cost Financial Asset at cost Financial Asset at amortised cost

 Cash includes cash on hand (including petty cash) and cash with banks (including call deposits).
-Cash equivalents are short-term highly liquid investments, readily convertible into known amounts of cash, that are held with registered banking institutions with maturities of three months or less and are subject to an insignificant risk of change in value.
+Cash equivalents are shortterm highly liquid investments, readily convertible into known amounts of cash, that are held with registered banking institutions with maturities of three months or less and are subject to an insignificant risk of change in value.
 For the purposes of the cash flow statement, cash and cash equivalents comprise cash on hand, deposits held on call with banks, net of bank overdrafts.
 The municipality categorises cash and cash equivalents as financial assets: Financial asset at amortised cost.

-8. 2 Financial Liabilities - Classification
+Financial liabilities - Classification